 Paul T. Lee

-Lead area: Website & Chairman of NAMDET
+Lead area: Chairman of NAMDET and website development

 In 1986, Paul completed his apprenticeship and HNC in Electronic Engineering and started his NHS career as a medical technical officer in Cardiff Royal Infirmary.
 He worked for 17 years as a medical electronics engineer and in 2003 he was appointed as the lead for medical device training in Swansea and currently works in Morriston Hospital, ABM University Health Board (Abertawe Bro Morgannwg) leading the medical device training team in one of the largest health Boards in Wales.
 He is the chairman of his organisation’s Infusion Devices Group and ENFit (Enteral Feeding Connectors) group, as well as being a member of the Safer Sharps Group, Neuraxial connectors group, paediatric risk committee, product evaluation group, medical devices committee and medicines policy review group.

 During his NHS career he has delivered training to over 10,000 staff, designed and developed a range of training tools, teaching aids, drug calculation software, training booklets, videos and quick reference guides.
 In 2010, he co-developed and launched the ‘ivDrip rate’ app which has sold all over the world.

 Paul also has a diploma in leadership and management plus a first class honours degree in education and training.
 He has written and published articles on equipment management and his work around infusion therapy and presented his research work at many national and international conferences.